pipp8/power_statistics/README.md

 - the FADE framework  ([https://github.com/fpalini/fade](https://github.com/fpalini/fade)).

-Once downloaded and unpacked the archive file, a new directory will be created with name **power_statistics**.
+Once downloaded and unpacked the archive file, a new directory will be created with name **power_statistics-main**.
 In order to build all components needed to execute the experiments, move in this directory and run the command:

 > mvn package